 Knowing that my body can react negatively within 15 minutes after eating “forbidden” foods, gives me all the inspiration I need to avoid improper unhealthy foods at every opportunity.
 Since all human bodies are very sensitive to the foods ingested, that means if you want optimal body function you too must be very strict.

-I eat about two pounds or more of grass-fed meat a day.
+I eat over 1.5 pounds of grass-fed meat a day.
 I eat piles of veggies.
 Yes, I have urges for my old grain-based food favorites of years gone by.
 But I resist them with an iron will and the knowledge that improper foods are poisons.
 So once again I urge every one of you to take an inventory of the foods you eat.
 Don't bother with nutrition labels, read the ingredient labels.
 Those are the only labels that count.
 Then respect your body by toeing the line.

 Your body will thank you for it in the long run.